 They also allegedly had a softer and more stable temper.

-After this, in 1990, Barber wrote a Breed Standard on the Shiloh, and the Shiloh Shepherd Dog Club of America, Inc was founded.
+In 1990, Barber wrote a Breed Standard for the Shiloh, and founded the Shiloh Shepherd Dog Club of America.

 This is currently the only approved parent club for this breed, and they follow Barber’s Breed Standard.